Marcos Albuquerque

 Description

-This project aims to investigate indigenous presence in museums.
-By “presence” here we mean the imagery regime that operates in these institutions, that is, the modalities of managing the image of the indigenous.
-Museums, indigenous and “indigenized” museums have been presenting themselves as an important space for academic reflection.
-In this project I analyze the ways in which the colonial signature is related to the metonymic management of the past and the contemporary in these institutions.
-In order to do this, I resort to field and ethnographic investigations added to theoretical problematizations about the effects of the authenticity device in the intercultural promotion of indigenous traditions.
+This project intends to investigate indigenous presence in museums.
+By "presence" here is understood the imagetic regime that operates in these institutions, that is, the modalities of managing the image of the indigenous.
+Museums, indigenous museums and "indigenized" museums have been presenting themselves as an important space for academic reflection.
+In this project I analyze the modalities by which the colonial signature relates to the metonymic management of the past and the contemporary in these institutions.
+For this, I resort to field and ethnographic investigation combined with theoretical problematizations about the effects of the authenticity device in the intercultural promotion of indigenous traditions.